 - Third year entomology photography exhibits are judged on the following categories: Diversity, Inclusion of life stages, Identification, Labels, Quality of Photographs.
-Check with county 4-H Agent for point distribution on score sheet. - Identification to order (or class for non-insect arthropods) is necessary for any eggs, nymphs, larvae, pupae, and adult insects in the project; common name identification is necessary for all adult arthropods in the project. - No images from previous insect photography projects may be reused for this project. - 690A Fourth year project (Three 9" x 13" official cardboard boxes, or two 18" x 24" wooden boxes, with minimum of 12 orders and 150 insects, no maximum) An addition cardboard or wooden box with an example of insect damage, the stage of the insect causing the damage and any other stage of the insect that helps identify the problem.
+Check with county 4-H Agent for point distribution on score sheet. - Identification to order (or class for non-insect arthropods) is necessary for any eggs, nymphs, larvae, pupae, and adult insects in the project; common name identification is necessary for all adult arthropods in the project. - No images from previous insect photography projects may be reused for this project. - 690A Fourth year project (up to eight 9" x 12" cardboard boxes, or two 18" x 24" wooden boxes, with minimum of 12 orders and 150 insects, no maximum) An addition cardboard or wooden box with an example of insect damage, the stage of the insect causing the damage and any other stage of the insect that helps identify the problem.
 Include information in the display that tells how the insect is controlled.
 Life cycle of two insects may be displayed if desired. - 690B Fourth year project (150 photographs minimum, no maximum, 12 orders minimum, all identified with common names except immature stages.
 Photos of at least one arthropod egg, nymph, larva, and pupa-identified to order, no common name needed-should be included as a part of the 150+ photos).
 Specifications for exhibits are otherwise the same as for 689B.
-No images from previous insect photography projects may be reused for this project. - 690C Junior Level Entomology Video Project.
-1-3 minute entomology video submitted to social media platform (YouTube or TikTok), focusing on one insect or insect relative (including arachnids, centipedes, millipedes, and crustaceans) that lives in Kentucky.
-Specifications: - a.
-Video may be created on any video-editing platform and may include editing, cuts, text, special effects, filters, still images, music, and narration. - b.
-The final video will be uploaded by the 4-Her onto YouTube or TikTok, either to an account managed by local County Extension staff or to an account managed by the 4-Her.
+No images from previous insect photography projects may be reused for this project.

+690C Junior Level Entomology Video Project.
+1-3 minute entomology video submitted to social media platform (YouTube), focusing on one insect or insect relative (including arachnids, centipedes, millipedes, and crustaceans) that lives in Kentucky.
+Specifications:

+a.
+Video may be created on any video-editing platform and may include editing, cuts, text, special effects, filters, still images, music, and narration.

+b.
+The final video will be uploaded by the 4-Her onto YouTube, either to an account managed by local County Extension staff or to an account managed by the 4-Her.
 If the County Office is managing the account, they will provide a link to the video to blaken@uky.edu.
-If the 4-Her chooses to upload the video with privacy settings, the final video may be shared as a link to blaken@uky.edu (for YouTube videos) or direct messaged to @kentucky bugs (for TikTok videos) prior to St. Fair project submission deadlines. - c.
-The video should begin with an introduction from the 4-Her which includes the following information: First Name, County Name, Name of Project ("Junior Level Kentucky 4-H Entomology Video Project"), Common Name of Insect (or insect relative), Scientific Order Name of Insect (or insect relative). - d.
-The 4-Her may appear in the video if they elect to do so and if they have a H-328 photo consent form on file (https://entomology.ca.uky.edu/file/photo-imageconsentformh328pdf).
-The inclusion of 4-H logos (such as on a
+If the 4-Her chooses to upload the video with privacy settings, the final video may be shared as a link to blaken@uky.edu (for YouTube videos prior to State Fair project submission deadlines.

+c.
+The video should begin with an introduction from the 4-Her which includes the following information: First Name, County Name, Name of Project ("Junior Level Kentucky 4-H Entomology Video Project"), Common Name of Insect (or insect relative), Scientific Order Name of Insect (or insect relative).